 We are going to start this journey into the old world with a story from my base of operations.
 Durham is a compact city with a population of roughly 50,000 set in the verdant green hills of northeast England, about 20 miles south of Newcastle.
 The city center sits on a rocky hill that impedes the flow of the River Wear in such a way that the river loops around the hill creating a peninsula surrounded on three sides by the river.
 The skyline is dominated by the soaring Durham Cathedral and the neighboring castle where the Bishop of Durham lived and ruled over this part of the country for eight centuries.
 Given the city’s geography it’s easy to understand why the Normans chose this location as their seat of power in the north soon after conquering England.
-As Unesco World Heritage sites both the cathedral and the castle are a draw for many visitors.
 The other key feature of the city is Durham University, one of the oldest and most accomplished universities in England.
 Classes are not yet in session, but when the 15,000 students arrive later this month I’m sure the bustle of the place will increase considerably.
 I could go on, but that gives you a sense of the place.

 Warm and flat are two adjectives that Americans tend to associate with British beer.
 An exaggeration to be sure, but British beer and cask ale are deeply intertwined.
 For those not in the know, cask ale refers to beer that undergoes secondary fermentation in the keg, the CO2 produced in this process serving as the only source of carbonation.
-In Columbus, several breweries serve cask conditioned ales but none that I know of always have cask ale on offer.
+In Columbus, several breweries periodically serve cask conditioned ales but none on a continual basis.
 Barley’s are the pioneers in this regard, serving up a special cask conditioned version of one of their beers every Friday.
-Smokehouse, Staas, Lineage, and Land-Grant are some of the other breweries that serve cask ale in Columbus.
+If you choose the right day you can also find cask ale on offer at Smokehouse, Staas, Lineage, and Land-Grant, among others.

 In Britain cask ales are far from an oddity, most pubs serve beer from smaller, independent breweries predominantly if not exclusively on cask.
 This method of serving beautifully showcases the delicate flavors of sessionable British bitters, milds, and IPAs.
 In my short time here, I’ve found that even a fresh bottle of bitter doesn’t quite measure up to the same beer poured from a beer engine at the pub.